-The B2B component is the visits to program participants; in TSBC's case, these are the tire retailers.
-The goals are to build valuable relationships; collect data by way of a survey; and to create awareness of the tour and BC Recycles.
-In 2016, the students visited 950 TSBC retailers.
+In 2017, TSBC was pleased to once again be the primary partner with the BC Used Oil Program in the annual Ambassador Tour.
+This was a reduced version from prior years, focusing purely on the B2B component which is the visits to program participants; in TSBC's case, these are the tire retailers.
+The goals are to build valuable relationships; collect data by way of a survey; and to create awareness of the tour.
+In 2017, student ambassadors were present in 106 communities, travelling 17,000 kms and visiting 151 TSBC retailers.